Kim Kardashian Shows Off Her Butt In Thong On Family Vacation In Costa Rica

 This is the first time Kim has shown this much skin since she was robbed in Paris.
 Kardashian had taken a break from social media for months after the robbery and only recently returned to the platforms.

-The robbers have since been caught by French police and one of the suspects arrested was Aomar Ait Khedache.
+The alleged robbers have since been caught by French police and one of the suspects arrested was Aomar Ait Khedache.
 According to Le Monde newspaper in France, Khedache, who goes by “Old Omar,” told police that the group had planned to rob Kim on a previous trip to Paris, but decided against it at the last minute when they noticed that she was constantly surrounded.

 This time, Kardashian’s bodyguard left Kim in her hotel room as he went to watch after her sisters who decided to go explore the Paris nightlife.
 Khedache and the other robbers saw this as their perfect opportunity as they allegedly stole over $10 million from Kim Kardashian.